forhad-php/WP-Snippets/Setup-Lazy-Load-for-Google-AdSense.md

 ## First we need to add below script at the bottom of the page.
-Possibly just before the body tag.
+Possibly just before the `</body>` tag.

 > It's OK to use custom hook into Astra/Generatepress Theme at 'After Footer'.